• Skip to primary navigation

 This healthy vegan banana bread is studded with blueberries, fluffy and tastes better than your local cafe's banana bread!
 It is sugar-free and can be made gluten-free!

-I've refined this recipe over many years so can honestly say this is the best vegan banana bread.
-It has no dense spots (like other recipes), is moist and packed with bananas.
-For a variation of this classic recipe, check out my chocolate banana bread recipe.
+I’ve refined this recipe over many years so can honestly say this is the best vegan banana bread.
+It is moist without dense spots and packed with bananas.
+Alternatively, check out my classic vegan banana bread or vegan blueberry bread.

 Rustic healthy banana bread with blueberres and sliced banana on top.
 Slice cut out revealing fluffy interior.